jphalimi/PythonForMIC/Doc/library/curses.rst

 .. method:: window.putwin(file)

-   Write all data associated with the window into the provided file object.
+   Writes all data associated with the window into the provided file object.
 This information can be later retrieved using the :func:`getwin` function.

 .. method:: window.redrawln(beg, num)

-   Indicate that the *num* screen lines, starting at line *beg*, are corrupted and should be completely redrawn on the next :meth:`refresh` call.
+   Indicates that the *num* screen lines, starting at line *beg*, are corrupted and should be completely redrawn on the next :meth:`refresh` call.

 .. method:: window.redrawwin()

-   Touch the entire window, causing it to be completely redrawn on the next :meth:`refresh` call.
+   Touches the entire window, causing it to be completely redrawn on the next :meth:`refresh` call.